 When CLP turned on its first generator in Hong Kong over a century ago, the territory's total electricity demand was just one tenth of a megawatt.

-As at 30 June 2014, CLP comprised over 70 assets with more than 23,000MW of capacity (generation and purchase), six different energy sources and about 5 million customer accounts.
+As at 31 December 2014, CLP comprised over 70 assets with more than 22,000MW of capacity (generation and purchase), six different energy sources and about 5.08 million customer accounts.

 Our diversified portfolio of power generation assets include coal, gas, nuclear and renewables (wind, hydro, solar).